Sxip/jam/README.md

 ## Caveat

-To utilise the injector, its required to trick the application into connecting to the injector instead of the remote server.
-Then the injector will complete the connection.
+To utilise Jam, its required to trick the application into connecting to Jam instead of the remote server.
+Then Jam will complete the connection.